Voices of Youth Count

 Understanding and ending youth homelessness

 Voices of Youth Count is a national Chapin Hall initiative to bring actionable evidence to prevent and end youth homelessness.
 From 2015 through 2017, Chapin Hall conducted the most comprehensive examination to date of youth homelessness, incorporating youth voices to develop achievable solutions.
-Since the Fall of 2017, Chapin Hall has published six seminal reports on youth experiencing homelessness.
+Since the Fall of 2017, Chapin Hall has published nine seminal reports on youth experiencing homelessness.

 Voices of Youth Count examines: